Types of Appointment we offer

 Once you try contact lenses on, additional vision and comfort assessments will be carried out.
 Our optometrist will also teach you how to wear contact lenses, and how to correctly take care of them.

-During the assessment, our specialist will also be able to offer advice on any discomfort you may have, including dryness or irritation.
+During the assessment, our contact lens specialist will also be able to offer advice on any discomfort you may have, including dryness or irritation.

 As things evolve and change in life, you may find that your current contact lenses are not the best fit for you anymore.
 A contact lens aftercare is the best occasion to rediscuss your lenses choice and, if needed, switch to lenses that better match your lifestyle.